jkrshw/jessek-blog/content/Posts/simple-victories.md

 	Successful demo video processing using camel
 	CS GO Nova 1

 The theme with the first few months of 2015 was work and Counter Strike.
-Fixing bugs _before_ they come an issue in prod is immensely satisfying and often goes unacknowledged.

 Working on an application so close to prod was quite new to me, having spent the last few years in product teams that were quite removed from the people handling the day to day operations and implementations.
+Fixing bugs _before_ they come an issue in prod is immensely satisfying and often goes unacknowledged (or overshadowed by the bugs you didn't catch).

-My contract ended May 1 and on May 4th we were off to the USA.
+My contract ended May 1 and on May 4th we were off to the USA:

 	June x
 	Navigated a paddle boat around prospect park lake

 I'm on a boat!
 Well kind of.
 For most of May and June my girlfriend and I were travelling through the US having a great time.
-On this day, after a rocky start, we conquered the backwards steering and enjoyed a nice afternoon in the middle of Prospect Park lake in Brooklyn, NYC.
+On this day, after a rocky start, we conquered the reverse steering and enjoyed a nice afternoon in the middle of Prospect Park lake in Brooklyn, NYC.

 	June 22
 	Applied for Web Dev role at CERN